Welcome to San Diego Superior Court’s Self-Help Center|

 Other general self-help information is available online at San Diego Superior Court's Home page.

 Here's a sample of some frequently-needed information and related links:

 - Need to contact the court?
-See our Contact Page for information on how to visit or phone the ten court locations in San Diego County.
+See our Contact Page for information on how to visit or phone the multiple court locations in San Diego County.

 - Looking for a form?
 Here is the link to view all court Forms, both state and local.